How does this company make money?

 What does this company depend on?

-The mechanism depends on five named upstream inputs: People's Bank of China yuan-dollar swap facilities, which supply the dollar funding leg; State Administration of Foreign Exchange approval for each cross-border transaction; China Banking and Insurance Regulatory Commission operating licenses; the SWIFT messaging system for international transfers; and Belt and Road Initiative project approvals from Chinese state planning agencies.
+The bank cannot function without People's Bank of China yuan-dollar swap facilities, State Administration of Foreign Exchange approvals for every cross-border payment, China Banking and Insurance Regulatory Commission operating licenses, the SWIFT messaging system to move money internationally, and Belt and Road Initiative project approvals from Chinese state planning agencies.

 Who depends on this company?

-Chinese state-owned enterprises that rely on the bank as their primary channel for trade finance on overseas projects would lose that channel if the structure were disrupted.
-Belt and Road Initiative infrastructure developers would lose access to yuan-denominated construction financing.
-Asian correspondent banks that connect to China's domestic payment systems through this institution would lose that access.
-Chinese household depositors, particularly in smaller cities, would lose access to the country's most extensive ATM and branch network.
+Chinese state-owned enterprises would lose their main banking channel for overseas trade and project finance.
+Belt and Road infrastructure developers would lose access to yuan-denominated construction loans.
+Asian correspondent banks would lose their connection to China's domestic payment systems.
+And ordinary Chinese households in smaller cities would lose access to the country's largest ATM and branch network.

 How does this company scale?